About The Neppy

 Music & Events

-The Neppy has a long history as a live music venue and we are delighted to continue hosting free music events every Saturday and Sunday from 6pm.
+The Neppy has a long history as a live music venue and we are delighted to support talented local artists each week.
+Check the set times below and come down to see us for a dance!

 Our bands cover every musical genre from blues, rock ‘n’ roll and soul so there is bound to be something for everyone’s tastes.
 Music nights see the pub packed to the rafters with everyone having a great time amid a lively atmosphere.
 And when the bands aren’t playing there’s the pub’s infamous jukebox packed with the great, the good, the classics and everything in between so you’re bound to find a few old favourites!